rflandau/Orv/implementations/slims/PACKETS.md

 Packet specification for Orv [Slims](implementations/slims) Version 1.0

-Orv Slims packets are application (L5) packets and the current implementation uses CoAP for the transport layer.
+Orv Slims packets are application (L5) layer and the current implementation uses UDP for the transport layer.

+Addresses are assumed to be IPv4/v6 in this implementation (and thus typically represented as netip.AddrPort{}s) for ease-of-use.
+However, Slims can you any layer 3.

 # Header [2 or 10 Bytes]